DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Kitten vaccine prices depend heavily on what is included.
-A quote covering cat flu and enteritis only will look cheaper than one that adds feline leukaemia, but the second is sensible for any cat going outside.
+A quote covering cat flu and enteritis only will look cheaper than one that adds feline leukaemia, but the second is sensible for any cat going outside, so two quotes that look wildly different may simply cover different diseases.
 Prices have also climbed sharply in recent years, up 63% between 2016 and 2023 against 32% general inflation, so older price guides understate what you will pay now.
-Practice ownership and local overheads move the number further.
-Always ask exactly which diseases a quote covers before comparing two figures.
+Ownership matters too: the Competition and Markets Authority found corporate-owned practices charge 18.3% more on average than independents, which is a bigger swing than most people expect from a single business decision.
+Local overheads, whether the practice is in a city centre or a small town, and how the two injections are priced (some practices charge a full consultation fee each time, others discount the second visit) all move the final number.
+Always ask exactly which diseases a quote covers and whether both jabs are included before comparing two figures.

 How to pay less